tbrowder/PDF-Document/DETAILS.md

 ### 1. Text to PDF

 This is the first method to be implemented, and it is in very rudimentary form.
-It takes a plain text document and, line by line, renders it int PDF.
+It takes a plain text document and, line by line, renders it into PDF.
 It is suitable for turning code into printed output with features such as:

   * line numbering